laperkins2/html-practice-Jan-2024/README.md

 ## About

-This is a website about...
+This is a website about Food

-It will contain a variety of HTML tags and content to describe the topic.
+It will contain a variety of HTML tags and content to describe different food varities.

 The tags will include headers, paragraph, lists, images, anchors, and tables.

 ## Built With

-* HTML
+- HTML

 ## Roadmap